jdhayes/predictive_division/README.md

 TODO

 # Usage
-In order to run the pipeling you must first ensure that the data directory contains "*-30.fe" files and "*_PPB2.fe" files.
+In order to run the pipeling you must first ensure that the data directory contains "\*-30.fe" files and "\*_PPB2.fe" files.
-Each 30.fe file must have an identically names PPB2.fe file.
+Each 30.fe file must have an identically named PPB2.fe file.

 After the data has been properly formatted, then just run the following:
 ```